tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-api-resolveservice.md

 __Type__: string <br/>
 __Required__: No<br/>
 <br/>
 Partition key.
 This is required if the partition scheme for the service is Int64Range or Named.
+This is not the partition ID, but rather, either the integer key value, or the name of the partition ID.
+For example, if your service is using ranged partitions from 0 to 10, then they PartitionKeyValue would be an integer in that range.
+Query service description to see the range or name.

 ____
 ### `PreviousRspVersion`